Here’s the thing: Sustainability is INCREDIBLY important… and it’s way more achievable than you might think.

 - THERE IS NO ONE REGULATING BODY THAT CERTIFIES SUSTAINABILITY.
 It’s sort of vaguely like herbal supplements and the FDA in that sense, except that there ARE very legit bodies certifying sustainability (unlike a lot of those supplements I see on the shelves at a store whose name rhymes with mole dudes).
 (Don't get me wrong, I'm not against supplements.
 Turmeric is excellent.)
 In fact, a number of nonprofits have created rigorous standards for sustainability certification, so you might see different wineries with different certifications.
 It might seem confusing, but in reality, these certifications are all pursuing similar goals.

 - DO NOT CONFUSE SUSTAINABLE WITH ORGANIC.
 It’s easy to do, given that there is overlap.
-(And in fact, there are multiple layers of “organic” just to make things really interesting--”organic wine” is not the same as “organically farmed wine.”)
+(And in fact, there are multiple layers of “organic” just to make things really interesting—”certified organic wine” is not the same as “made with organic grapes.”)
 “Organic” refers to the treatment of the elements that goes into a wine--the grapes are the most obvious, in that they should be grown without pesticides, but can also include other elements, like the yeast for fermenting.
 Sustainability, on the other hand, is about the impact that growing and production have on the environment (as well as the social and economic components that we won’t get into today).

 - BIODYNAMIC IS SIMILAR, BUT NOT THE SAME.
 Again, lots of overlap with sustainability, but a different concept.
 Let’s just not get into that now, to avoid confusion.